Page in progress.

 About

-Stephen works in the studio using natural materials to make compositions and tableaux for the camera.
-These photographs are made with minerals, water, vapor and light, as elemental symbols of earth, air, water and fire.
-Whole worlds seem possible within just these four elements.
+Stephen Galloway works in the studio using natural materials to make compositions and tableaux for the camera.
+These photographs are made with minerals, water, vapor, and light, as elemental symbols of earth, air, water, and fire.

 About

-The photographs shown here come from a yearlong residency as the Baltimore Ecosystem Study (BES) artist-in-residence for 2014-15.
+The photographs shown here come from Helen's year-long Baltimore Ecosystem Study (BES) artist-in-residency.
 The BES is part of a network of 28 long-term ecological research (LTER) sites funded by the National Science Foundation, and one of only two LTER sites to focus on urban ecology.
-The main focus of long-term data collection is the Gwynns Falls watershed, which extends from rural woodlands into the heavily urbanized west side of Baltimore City, where it eventually empties into the harbor.
+The main focus of long-term data collection is the Gwynns Falls watershed, which extends from rural woodlands into the heavily urbanized west side of Baltimore, where it eventually empties into the harbor.
 In order to find these places and understand their significance within the concerns of ecologists, Helen hiked along urban streams with hydrologists, visited the site of a major landslide due to storm water runoff, and walked the back alleys of impoverished neighborhoods with the Baltimore Mosquito Study.
 These places are seldom noticed or visited by most Baltimoreans, despite being in the midst of a heavily populated region.
-She was often startled by what she saw and part of her goal was to serve as an intermediary between the scientists and the public, to communicate what I learned to a general audience.
+She was often startled by what she saw and part of her goal was to serve as an intermediary between the scientists and the public, to communicate what she learned to a general audience.

 About